sanvi-b/Random-Codes/README.md

-These are all random codes; few from labs, few from workshop, and few which I also don't know from where ;) Some of these may also be incomplete...feel free to use any :)
+These are a collection of random codes—some from labs, some from workshops, and a few whose origins even I can't recall! 😉

+Some of them may be incomplete, but feel free to explore, use, or modify them as needed.
+Happy coding! 🚀